-We have a strong financial foundation and involve our shareholders adequately in the Company’s success.
-We want to continue this profit-oriented dividend policy in the future and distribute an annual dividend of 80 % to 90 % of underlying net income.
 At the same time, we adhere to the targeted leverage factor of 1.5 to 2.5.
-It indicates the level of netdebt in relation to LTM recurring EBITDA - i.e. the EBITDA adjusted for non-recurring items that the ProSiebenSat.1 Group has generated in the last twelve months (LTM = last twelve months).
+It indicates the level of netdebt in relation to LTM adjusted EBITDA - i.e. the EBITDA adjusted for reconciling items that the ProSiebenSat.1 Group has generated in the last twelve months (LTM = last twelve months).

-At the Annual General Meeting on June 30, 2016, the shareholders of ProSiebenSat.1 Media SE resolved to distribute a dividend of EUR 1.80 per share for the financial year 2015 (previous year: EUR 1.60).
-This corresponds to a total payout of EUR 386.2 million and a payout ratio of 82.6 % of the Group’s underlying net income and thus is in line with our communicated dividend policy.
+At the Annual General Meeting on June 12, 2019, the shareholders of ProSiebenSat.1 Media SE resolved to distribute a dividend of EUR 1.19 per share (previous year: EUR 1.93) for the financial year 2018.
+This corresponds to a total payout of aound EUR 269 million and a payout ratio of around 50% of the Group’s underlying net income.
+This is in line with the Group's adjusted dividend policy.

 Dividend proposal (Annual Press Conference)